dobedobedo/PhotoScan-Workflow/README.md

 _Remember to check whether image date time is recorded as UTC, and set the **UTC** user variable **True** if it is_

-For a 300 4-band-image (Parrot Sequoia images) project with 9 cm resolution, it costs me about one more day to process.
+For a 300 4-band-image (Parrot Sequoia images) project with 9 cm resolution, it costs me about two more days to process.

 **Dependencies**
 - numpy